EU says raided online consumer electronics retailers on March 10

 It did not give the names or locations of the companies inspected by its officers.

-Traditional electronics retailers compete fiercely with online rivals such as Amazon (AMZN.O).
+Traditional electronics retailers compete fiercely with online rivals such as Amazon.
 The EU antitrust regulator can fine companies up to 10 percent of their global revenue for breaking EU rules.

 (Reporting by Foo Yun Chee; editing by Robin Emmott)